Bose QuietComfort Earbuds (2024) review: Not quite as quiet as the Ultra model but still great

 Aside from omitted features, there are a couple of things that rankle.
 They may be very comfortable but they’re also pretty uninspiring to look at, and the case feels rather cheap.
 I appreciate that how a case looks and feels is secondary to its charging capabilities, which are impressive here, but it just didn’t feel like something I’d expect Bose to produce.

 I also had issues with the stability fins when removing the buds from my ears.
 They created a very snug fit while the buds were being worn, but often came off during the process of pulling out the buds from my ears.
-If you do buy the Bose QCE, this is something you’ll want to be acutely aware of when you’re done using them.
+If you do buy the Bose QC earbuds, this is something you’ll want to be acutely aware of when you’re done using them.

 Bose QuietComfort Earbuds (2024) review: Should you buy them?

-If you want great noise cancellation, engaging sound, and a comfortable fit and don’t mind missing out on lossless streaming, the new QuietComfort Earbuds are a compelling option.
+If you want great noise cancellation, engaging sound and a comfortable fit and don’t mind missing out on lossless streaming, the new QuietComfort Earbuds are a compelling option.

 They may not attenuate sound as well as the QC Ultra Eaburds but their ANC is as good as it gets for this kind of money and you’re getting slightly better battery life, wireless charging and a proprietary voice control system.